iamdtang/skaterdav85.github.io/_posts/2014-07-02-finding-zombie-views-in-backbone-with-chrome-dev-tools.markdown

 ### Memory Profiling with Simple Native JavaScript

-Let's start off with a simple HTML page that loads Backbone and its dependencies.
+Let's start off with a simple HTML page that loads Backbone and its dependencies for our later examples.

 ```html
 <!DOCTYPE html>